TikTok trend leads to diabetes medication shortages

 The drugs Ozempic and Mounjaro are used to treat type 2 diabetes.
-The injections are shown to improve blood sugar levels and heart function, but doctors have more recently started prescribing them to help patients lose weight.
+The injections are shown to improve blood sugar levels and heart function, but doctors have more recently started prescribing them to help patients lose weight, WPRI reports.

 “This is a diabetic medicine, but it is different than insulin,” Dr. Stephen Ramirez told KENS.
 “It lowers your sugar, but there is a safety net so that my patients’ sugars don’t get too low.”